aiidateam/AEP/003_efficient_object_store_for_repository/readme.md

 ### Cons
 * Extreme care is needed to convince ourselves that there are no bugs and no risk of corrupting or losing the users' data.
+This is clearly non trivial and requires a lot of work.
+Note, however, that if packing is not performed, the performance will be the same as the one currently of AiiDA, that stores essentially only loose objects.
+Risks of data corruption need to be carefully assessed mostly while packing.
 * Object metadata must be tracked by the caller in some other database.
   Similarly, deduplication via SHA hashes is not implemented and need to be implemented by the caller.